What Should I Do If My Instagram Account Was Hacked?

 Check out which third-party apps have access to your Instagram account, and revoke access from any app that looks suspicious.

-To do this, go to your Account page and click on “Manage Applications” from the left-side menu.
+To do this, go to this link. and simply click on “Revoke Access”.

 Want to go the extra mile?

 Revoke all apps from accessing your account and re-enable access later, after you believe the hacking incident has been resolved.